SafeHaven

 Website for Donors and Families

 I partnered with The Local Collective and my collaborator Carlos to rebuild SafeHaven in Framer.
-I designed a responsive component library, added small custom code for flexible layouts and motion, and set the site up to grow cleanly over time.
+I designed and built a responsive component library, added small TypeScript helpers for layout and motion, and set the site up to grow cleanly over time.

 Services